jerry-ye-xu/jerry-ye-xu.github.io/notes.md

 	</li>
 </ul>

-I would love any feedback of course.
+I would love to hear any feedback.

 ---